Sponsorships

 The Copper Basin 300 — often called “the toughest 300 miles in Alaska” — launches each January from Glennallen.
 Since 1990, this iconic race has challenged mushers and dogs with rugged terrain, unpredictable weather, and the ultimate test of teamwork and endurance.

-Pike Dog Wellness is proud to champion this historic event by sponsoring the Veterinarians Choice Award — presented to the team that demonstrates exemplary dog care throughout the race.
+Pike Dog Wellness is proud to champion this historic event by sponsoring the Pike Dog Wellness Veterinarians Choice Award — presented to the team that demonstrates exemplary dog care throughout the race.
 The award includes a custom trophy and a $500 cash prize, honoring the partnership, preparation, and compassion that keep the dogs’ health and well-being at the forefront.

 KICY Voices the Finish Line Spirit